 The White Lotus, episode 6: Did Saxon and his brother have a threesome?

+The White Lotus, season 3, episode 6: Did Saxon and his brother have a threesome?

-The third season of Mike White’s The White Lotus is well and truly underway, complete with bickering friends, rising security concerns, drug addiction and episode six bringing Saxon and Lochlan closer than ever.
+Season 3 of Mike White’s The White Lotus is well and truly underway, complete with bickering friends, rising security concerns, drug addiction and episode 6 bringing Saxon and Lochlan closer than ever.
+Let’s recap…

 One bunch of characters featured in the latest season of HBO’s The White Lotus is the wealthy Ratliff family, consisting of mother and lorazepam addict Victoria (Parkey Posey), father and apparent tax fraud accomplice Timothy (Jason Isaacs) and Sarah Catherine Hook as the only normal one in the bunch, daughter Piper.